 Tertiary sources are particularly good places to begin your research, because they’ll give you a basic grounding in the topic and an understanding of the larger context, so that you can intelligently pursue more in-depth sources of information.
 Background information might include an overview of the topic, educate you about subject-specific terminology, and give you ideas about how to focus your research.

-Start with a general resource, like Encyclopedia Britannica.
+Start with a general resource, like Britannica Academic.
 Then find more discipline- or subject- specific sources.

 Oxford Art Online: Includes Grove Art, The Oxford Companion to Western Art, Encyclopedia of Aesthetics, and The Concise Oxford Dictionary of Art Terms.

 Oxford Music Online: Includes The New Grove Dictionary of Music and Musicians, The New Grove Dictionary of Opera, and The New Grove Dictionary of Jazz.

 Tertiary sources are a specialized type of source used as a part of your research process.
 Often, tertiary sources won’t even appear in your list of works cited, because they’re used so early in the research process.
 They’re starting places that help lead you to the sources you’ll eventually quote and cite in your papers.

 When presenting your ideas, it’s always a good idea to acknowledge difference of opinion and discuss those differences as a part of your writing.
 Keep this in mind as you do research, looking not only for information that agrees with you, but also that which does not.
 Sometimes you may want to specifically investigate different points of view on an issue.
 These resources can help you do that:

 A great tool for your research is the bibliography in a scholarly book, article, or tertiary source.
 When you find a great book or article on your topic, you can mine their references for more sources!
 The only problem is, you may come up with a citation that's pure gold, but how do you get a copy of the item?
 Your first stop is to see whether the library has it, of course!